LeaYeh/course/computer_networking/hw3/hw3.md

 (7.)
 Should a switch recompute a new FCS of an incoming frame before it is forwarded?

+> **[ans]**
+> this idea is bad, because
+> 1. it will increase redundant time cost.
+> 2. if swicth detected and claimed this frame is correct, then ruined it internal
+> switch, after forwarding next node would never know this frame is incorrect.

 -----

 (13.)
 Suppose bit stuffing with 0 is used after 5 consecutive 1's.
 Assuming the